Raiza-D/LightBnB/LightBnB_WebApp/README.md

   * `server.js` is the entry point to the application.
 This connects the routes to the database.
   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.

-It doesn't currently connect to any database, all it does is return data from `.json` files.
+  ## Getting Started

+  1. Create a new repository using this repository as a template.
+  2. Clone your repository onto your local device.
+  3. Install dependencies using the `npm install` command.
+  4. Start the web server using the `npm run local` command.
+The app will be served at http://localhost:3000/.
+  5. Go to http://localhost:3000/ in your browser (preferably Chrome).